FIREdog5/tab-isolation/README.md

 ---

 Lastly we will tackle local storage.
 I originally wanted to solve this in a very similar manner to the cookies, where each key would receive the tab id as a prefix, however this solution was not foolproof.
 While overriding the `getItem`, `setItem`, `removeItem`, and `clear` methods of the `window.localStorage` prototype (`Storage.prototype`) was effective, these methods were not called when local storage was accessed via shorthand notation (such as `window.localStorage["auth_token"]`).
 This made the solution inconsistent and impractical.
 We can also eliminate the possibility of changing the url/path where the local storage is stored.
-While it is possible to circumvent the domain protections on local storage and create a custom sub domain for each tab, the same methods as before would need to be overwritten, and the shorthand notation poses the same issue.
+While it is possible to circumvent the same origin policy protections on local storage and create a custom sub domain for each tab, without a backend implementation the same methods as before would need to be overwritten and the shorthand notation poses the same issue.

 Ultimately I decided to go with an imperfect solution.
 By using session storage to hold all of local storage's values, we can leverage the previous solution to keep local storage separate.